Skip to main content

 Terminal input

-helm upgrade --install <release> \
+helm upgrade --install <RELEASE_NAME> \

 oci://registry.tecnisys.com.br/tdp/charts/tdp-openmetadata \

--n <namespace> --create-namespace \
+-n <NAMESPACE> --create-namespace \

--f values-tdp-ldap.yaml
+-f <VALUES_FILE>

 Prerequisites

-• Kubernetes Secret containing the bind password
+• Kubernetes Secret with the bind password

 Terminal input